PhD Project 1: Targeting 'metastasis initiating cells' in prostate cancer

 PhD Project 2: Anti-tumour effects of bisphosphonates

-Bisphosphonate therapy has been shown to prolong the survival of patients with multiple myeloma and has anti-tumour activity in various animal models of cancer, including myeloma, but the exact mechanism remains unknown.
-In collaboration with Prof Peter Croucher, this project will seek to identify the mechanism underlying the anti-cancer activity of these drugs in the context of prostate cancer and other types of cancer, focusing on effects of bisphosphonates on immune myeloid cells.
-In vivo and ex vivo 2-photon microscopy and flow cytometry will be used to determine the distribution and cellular uptake of fluorescently-tagged bisphosphonates in mouse models of cancer.
-We will also use a wide variety of cell culture and molecular biology techniques to examine whether bisphosphonate treatment affects the immunesuppressive function of myeloid cells in mice and in cancer patients, and whether such effects are mediated via inhibition of protein prenylation.
+Bisphosphonates are a class of drugs that inhibit protein prenylation and are used to prevent bone destruction in patients with bone metastases.
+Bisphosphonate therapy has also been shown to prolong the survival of some patients with cancer and has anti-tumour activity in various animal models, but the exact mechanisms remain unknown.
+This project will seek to identify exactly how these drugs prevent tumour growth, particularly focusing on their effects on myeloid cells of the immune system, such as macrophages (Junankar et al, Cancer Discovery 2015).
+In vivo and ex vivo 2-photon microscopy and flow cytometry will be used to determine the tissue distribution and cellular uptake of fluorescently-tagged bisphosphonates in mouse models of cancer.
+We will also use a wide variety of molecular, biochemical and imaging techniques to examine how bisphosphonate treatment affects the function of myeloid cells in mice and in cancer patients, and whether such effects are mediated via inhibition of protein prenylation.

 PhD Project 3: Biologically relevant biomarkers of prostate cancer risk and disease outcomes